 In 2005, Seattle Atheists grew to 44 members, and began two new programs: our annual holiday gift-wrapping event for charity, and our first Seattle Atheists t-shirts.

-In 2006, Seattle Atheists grew to 68 members, and began volunteering as a group for the annual KUOW pledge drive.
-This year, Seattle Atheists participated in its first University District Street Fair.
+In 2006, Seattle Atheists grew to 68 members, began volunteering as a group for the annual KUOW pledge drive, and participated for the first time in the University District Street Fair.

 In 2009, the board and committees were restructured to reduce and simplify the organization.
 Kyle Hepworth, Jami Blackann and Megan Spielbusch unveiled the new Flying Spaghetti Monster at the Fremont Solstice Parade, garnering much publicity.
 The first series of bus ads promoting atheist principles without rancor was unveiled, and the website was redesigned to provide more value to our members and the public.
 In 2009, the 200-member mark was broken, ending the year with 236 members.

-In 2010, Seattle Atheists has been recognized as Affiliate of the Year by American Atheists for its work promoting and displaying atheism as a positive force in the community, and building a strong organization.
+In 2010, Seattle Atheists was recognized as Affiliate of the Year by American Atheists for its work promoting and displaying atheism as a positive force in the community, and building a strong organization.